VJJagan/Resume_application-UI-UX/README.md

 # Android Resume Application

-This Android application displays the resume of the developer in a user-friendly and visually appealing manner.
-The application is developed using Java and XML in Android Studio.
+This is a simple Android application displays the resume of the developer in a user-friendly and visually appealing manner.
+The application is developed using Kotlin and XML in Android Studio.

 ## Features